mMcFab/blendercam/README.md

 * Added an experimental g-code post-processor compatible with [Marlin](https://github.com/MarlinFirmware/Marlin) based machines
 * Custom tool-changing routine compatible with Marlin based machines
-* Made tool definitions actually kind of work
+* Made tool definitions kind of work so post-processors can do stuff with them
 * Completely re-designed "tool-shelf" system - define cutters once in a tool shelf and select them, instead of defining per-operation.

 Unfortunately, old tool pre-sets can't just be imported directly into my modified system, so you'll need to manually copy the values over if you switch from the original repo.
 Operations should still copy across fine, you just need to specify the tool used

 I haven't tested this with OpenCAMLib yet, since I don't have the disk space free to install the tools to build it oops.
 I did update the code that seems to update it though

+Know Important Issues:

+* Re-ordering tools in the tool shelf will cause operations to change to whatever was in the original position of the tool they are using

 # Below is the original ReadMe, which I have kept since it has a bunch of useful links